WTBR-FM: Move from Taconic High School to PCTV

 At the regular meeting of the Pittsfield Public School Committee on October 8, 2014, Superintendent Jason "Jake" McCandless outlined steps that he would be undertaking in the next few months to evaluate the school district's continued operation of WTBR.
 McCandless cited student safety and Federal Communications Commission (FCC) compliance among his concerns.
 At the meeting, a petition with over 1,000 signatures was presented to the committee to save the station.
 In addition, a crowd of about 15 student alumni and other community members opposed to the potential loss of WTBR addressed the committee during its open microphone agenda item.

 In October 2015, The Pittsfield School Building Needs Commission voted to seek contractors for site work, pouring the foundation, steel and precast concrete for the replacement of the old Taconic High School building.
 This new building would not contain plans to house the WTBR studio or transmission facilities.
 By June 2017, the Pittsfield Public School Committee was exploring potential partnerships with higher education, and other radio and media outlets for a new home for the station.
 United Cerebral Palsy of Berkshire County was considered as a potential partner.

 On April 18, 2018, the Pittsfield Public School Committee voted to enter into a time-brokerage agreement with Pittsfield Community Cable Broadcasting, Inc., operating as Pittsfield Community Television, to manage and program the station.
 The TBA took effect on July 1, 2018.

 On June 25, 2018, after a two-hour broadcast finale of Good Morning PIttsfield, the station was taken silent in anticipation of the demolition of Taconic High School, which housed the studio and transmission facilities.
 The studio and transmission equipment, along with the entire vinyl music collection, were moved to the Pittsfield Community Television facility on Federico Drive before the old Taconic High School building was demolished.
 A new studio was constructed as preparations were underway to relocate the transmitter and antenna.

 On December 15, 2018, regular broadcasts resumed at a lower power under a special temporary authority granted by the Federal Communications Commission.
 On January 3, 2019, the first live studio broadcast from the new studio at Federico Drive was aired.
 The broadcast was hosted by William Sturgeon, and featured as guests Superintendent Jason McCandless, School Committee Chair Katherine Yon, Pittsfield Community Television Executive Director Shawn Serre, along with several station alumni and PCTV staff.
 On July 2, 2019, WTBR-FM applied to permanently move their transmitter to a building in downtown Pittsfield.
 The site change became permanent and licensed on November 1, 2019.

 On April 26, 2022, it was announced that WTBR-FM would be the exclusive home of Pittsfield Suns carrying all home and road games during the 2022 season.
-This marked the first time a radio station covered one teams entire season in the history of the Futures Collegiate Baseball League.
+This marked the first time a radio station covered one team's entire season in the history of the Futures Collegiate Baseball League.